Don’t pay more tax than you need to – stay vigilant towards these Permanent Establishment risks when operating globally

 How Would I Accidentally Trigger a Permanent Establishment?

-For companies with a significant presence and extensive investments in other nations, a PE is just part of doing business.
+For companies with a significant presence, regular secondments and extensive investments in other nations, a PE is just part of doing business.
 But if your roots in other territories don’t run so deep, you may be able to avoid this extra tax burden.
-You must always remain mindful of the risk factors that might trigger a Permanent Establishment, and take steps to mitigate them.
-This requires a careful and strategic approach to your international operations.
-We’d start with the following steps:

 1. Keep Tabs on Overseas Assignments